Are you deficient in zinc?

 50g of Cheddar Cheese, has approximately 1.5 milligrams of Zinc.

-14% of the daily RDI.
+14% of your daily goals.

 -